Injections for Joint Pain, Arthritis, Tendinitis & More

 The standard treatment for osteoarthritis, tendinitis, and degenerative arthritis is typically cortisone or other drugs.
 These can provide short-term relief but do not allow the body to repair itself.
 Amniotic stem cells contain specific growth factors that may actually replace the damaged cells with healthy ones.

-Amniotic stem cell therapy is extremely safe and effective.
-Benefits this treatment has to offer include:
+This therapy is extremely safe and effective.
+Benefits include:

 - Amniotic stem cells do not contain steroids.
 Instead, they rely on naturally occurring anti-inflammatory agents, such as cytokines and extracellular matrix components.